Zindzi Mandela, daughter of Nelson and Winnie, dies at 59 | International

 Zindzi Mandela, daughter of Nelson and Winnie, dies at 59

-Zindzi Mandela, the daughter of South African anti-apartheid leaders Nelson and Winnie Mandela, has died aged 59.
+Zindzi Mandela, the daughter of South African anti-apartheid leaders Nelson Mandela and Winnie Madikizela-Mandela, has died aged 59.
 State television South African Broadcasting Corporation has reported that Mandela died at a Johannesburg hospital early Monday morning.
+The cause of her death has not been announced.

-At the time of her death, she was South Africa's ambassador to Denmark.
+She had been South Africa's ambassador to Denmark since 2015.
 The Mandelas' daughter came to international prominence in 1985, when the white minority government offered to release Nelson Mandela from prison if he denounced violence perpetrated by his movement, the Africa National Congress, against apartheid, the brutal system of racial discrimination enforced in South Africa at that time.

 ALSO READ